Ampang and Sri Petaling lines: Train control

-The Ampang and Sri Petaling Lines are equipped with the Thales SelTrac Communications-based train control (CBTC) signaling system, and the iVENCS Control Systems.
+The LRT Ampang and Sri Petaling Lines are equipped with the Thales SelTrac Communications-based train control (CBTC) signaling system, and the iVENCS Control Systems.

-The operations are controlled at the Ampang Operational and Control Centre, with two depots located at Ampang on the Ampang Line and Kampung Kuala Sungai Baru on the Sri Petaling Line.
+The operations are controlled at the Ampang Operational and Control Centre, with two depots located at Ampang on the LRT Ampang Line and Kampung Kuala Sungai Baru on the LRT Sri Petaling Line.

 Ridership

 Accidents and incidents

-There were two major incidents since the opening in 1996.
+There were three major incidents that happened since services started operations in 1996.

 Sentul Timur buffer overshoot

 On 27 October 2006 at 7:11am, a six-coach Adtranz LRT train which came in from Ampang overshot the end of the elevated tracks at the end of the stabling tracks at Sentul Timur station, resulting in the front half of the set 1113 dangling in the air about 25 m above the ground.
 A lone driver was the only one on board when the incident took place.
-Only Sentul Timur endured service disruption for 20 minutes that day.
+Only Sentul Timur station endured service disruption for 20 minutes that day.